source-data/sd-graph/README.md

 We provide here instructions to build the SourceData sd-graph database in [neo4j](http://neo4j.com) and examples of analyses:

-Install the neo4j database according to the instructions provided at http://neo4j.com

-Note: these scripts were tested under neo4j 2.2 (https://neo4j.com/download/other-releases/).
+Install and start the neo4j database according to the instructions provided at http://neo4j.com. __IMPORTANT: To be able to run the commands below with the neo4j-tool, please download the [TAR/ZIP distributions](https://neo4j.com/download/community-edition/).__ The scripts below were tested under neo4j community edition 2.2 and 3.1.4.

+To enable the use of the `neo4j-shell` tool, uncomment this line in `neo4j/conf/neo4j.conf`:

+    # Enable a remote shell server which Neo4j Shell clients can log in to.
+    dbms.shell.enabled=true

+If you run into trouble due to insufficient memory for Java, you may have to edit `neo4j/conf/neo4j.conf` and increase the Java heap size:

+    # Java Heap Size: by default the Java heap size is dynamically
+    # calculated based on available system resources.
+    # Uncomment these lines to set specific initial and maximum
+    # heap size.
+    #dbms.memory.heap.initial_size=512m
+    #dbms.memory.heap.max_size=512m

 Install the [Neo4j Python REST Client](https://pypi.python.org/pypi/neo4jrestclient/) with